mweiberg-fsu/coaps-python/README.md

 - **GitHub Copilot** - AI assistant that suggests and completes comments/code in real time.
 - **Git Bash** - A terminal utility command-line tool that lets us keep our files externally on GitHub.

+### Additional Files
+Some sample data files in .csv are available as well as a guide to download weather data for specific weather stations in Florida.
+In addition, there is a Notebook file that can be launched in an IDE or a weather_data.py file to showcase some of the amazing features that Python has to offer for categorizing and displaying data!

 ## Table of Contents
 - [Anaconda](#anaconda)
 - [Visual Studio Code](#visual-studio-code)